 Now that you’re ready to start a blog, you have two options:

-Whichever you choose, here are 10 steps to get you started.
+Whichever you choose, below are the 10 steps you need to take to get you started.
 I suggest doing one each day for 10 days if you need to squeeze this in on the side.
 Or, you can really get all of this done in a day if you sit down and binge through it.

 If you do it yourself, you should be able to start a blog for around $100 or less.
 You’ll have to pay for hosting (the big server that “hosts” your blog) and a few other elements, but in general, most things are free or very inexpensive to start a blog.

 Steps 1-9 here are all (mostly) one-time things.
 Sure, you’ll update your design over the years and may upgrade the technical aspect, but most of these are things you just have to do once.
 From there, you’ll just be on step 10 (the fun part!)—writing posts to update your blog.

 How to Start a Blog in 2021

 Step 1: Choose your blog purpose and niche

 The best blogs have a specific purpose and niche.
 One of the biggest roadblocks people run into is that they want to put too much on their blog, and that’s ok!
 It’s easy to overcome this hurdle.